<BACK TO CASE STUDIES

-In a hole in the ground there lived an Architect. (with apologies to JRR Tolkien)
+In a hole in the ground there lived an Architect (with apologies to JRR Tolkien)

-Earlier this year one of the most remarkable homes ever built in this country was sold for the first time since it was completed.
+In 2016 one of the most remarkable homes ever built in this country was sold for the first time since it was completed.
 The impact and influence this revolutionary building had at the time it was constructed – and continued to have for decades after – was extraordinary.

 The brainchild of a Yorkshire architect, inventor and author, it was the first contemporary example in Britain of an earth-sheltered house.
 The architect was Arthur Quarmby and the house was called Underhill.
 Arthur Quarmby’s practice was based in Huddersfield and Underhill is situated at the head of the Holme Valley to the south west of the town.
 Today the initials of the great man are represented alphanumerically in the title of the practice that subsequently evolved.